 - The applicant’s core business must not overlap with any other entity already approved for a similar license;

-- The applicant must demonstrate strong commitment to customer service and compliance;
+- The applicant must demonstrate a strong commitment to customer service and compliance;

 - The applicant should show evidence of having sufficient capital to support operations during the initial phase of operation;